JetBrains/teamcity-azure-agent/README.md

 ## Usage

-To configure Azure Resource Manager cloud profile please refer to the [wiki pages](https://github.com/JetBrains/teamcity-azure-agent/wiki).
+To configure Azure Resource Manager cloud profile, refer to the [wiki pages](https://github.com/JetBrains/teamcity-azure-agent/wiki).

 ## Common problems

 ### TeamCity starts virtual machine but agent is not connected

-To retrieve server configuration details TeamCity build agent needs to read the following files:
+To retrieve server configuration details, the TeamCity build agent needs to read the following files:

 * `%SYSTEMDRIVE%\AzureData\CustomData.bin` on Windows
 * `/var/lib/waagent/ovf-env.xml` in Linux